EE2dev/you-draw-it/README.md

         ],
 ```

-`referenceValues` can be styled as follows:
+`referenceValues` for the bar chart can be styled as follows:
 ```
 <style>
       .question-referenceValue {